September 10, 2018, Monday, home to Gridley, CA via I-5, CA99: 121 miles

 The day passed as it usually does when visiting Allen and Nancy.
 The shoppers returned home after a Mexican lunch, and they were kind enough to bring a couple tacos home for the Old Man.
 Then they rested awhile before going grocery shopping for the planned dinner feast.
 Sometime during the afternoon we played the card game Golf, so named because the fewest points wins.
 I didn’t win but I had the most points!

 What a dinner it was on the lovely patio!
 Barbecued chicken, roasted corn on the cob, mild green chili stew, cornbread, salad and more.
 And the Colorado evening was just beautiful.
 There are times I think the family cooks may be trying to kill me with all the good eating, and if so and if they succeed, it seems to me a mighty fine way to go!
 After the three days together, I would go back on my diet the rest of the trip.
+(Click this photo to enlarge and see all that good food up close!)

 Everyone worked on preparing the great meal we had – except me.
 Norma, Nancy’s mom, joined us again and she, too, was elbow deep in the preparations.
 Then after the big meal, I did most of the cleanup because, after all, I am very good at unskilled labor.
 We all have our talents!
 Around 2100 the party broke up as everyone moved on to other things around the house.
 I bid my lovely Wifey good-night, then returned to the coach.
 It had been a very lovely and productive day.